Frequently Asked Questions

 In the late ‘70s, it seems some local teens were using the island across from the MarshWalk to grow “recreational herbs.”
 One of the restaurant owners decided to put a stop to the illegal pastime by putting a few goats on the island to eat the unwanted vegetation.
 The teens and herbs were gone, but the goats managed to remain.
 The small land mass is commonly referred to as Goat Island.
 The goats are well cared for by Bubba Love and removed to a private farm every fall.

 Perhaps you’ve seen the statue of Bubba on the MarshWalk near Drunken Jack’s.
 Bubba is the self proclaimed mayor of Murrells Inlet.
-The beloved Bubba, who works at Drunken Jack’s, Dockside and sometime Creek Ratz, is actually named Jerome Smalls, but through the years his nickname became Bubba Love.
+The beloved Bubba, who works at Drunken Jack’s, and sometimes Creek Ratz, is actually named Jerome Smalls, but through the years his nickname became Bubba Love.
 Bubba’s mother is responsible for some of the original recipes in Murrells Inlet, many of which are still being served today.
-Head over to Bubba’s Love Shak and you’ll find the whole story of our very own living legend, Bubba Love, printed there.

 Murrells Inlet (pronounced Merle’s Inlet) is one of the oldest coastal communities in South Carolina.
 English colonist John Morrall, for whom Murrells Inlet is likely named, settled on the inlet in 1731, sixty-one years after the Colony of South Carolina was founded at Charleston.
 As surrounding Waccamaw Neck became the center of South Carolina’s rice-planting empire in the 18th and 19th centuries, Murrells Inlet became a small, but bustling, port for shipping rice and indigo to Britain, and later, turpentine, cotton and peanuts to ports in the North.